KatieWright26/Shadow-Game/README.md

 Description

-Side scroller advenure game.
+Side-scroller adventure game.

+UI:
-UI: Expects that arrow buttons will function as navigation.
+- Expects that arrow buttons will function as navigation.
-    Expects that gravity will be present in game universe.
+- Expects that gravity will be present in game universe.
-    Expects colison detection
+- Expects collision detection

 Technologies